videosdk-live/videosdk-rtc-react-sdk-example/README.md

 ## Getting started

 1. Run the authentication server

-   Follow [videosdk-rtc-nodejs-sdk-example](https://github.com/videosdk-live/videosdk-rtc-nodejs-sdk-example) to run authentication server.
+   Follow instructions from [videosdk-rtc-nodejs-sdk-example](https://github.com/videosdk-live/videosdk-rtc-nodejs-sdk-example) to run the authentication server.

 2. Clone the repo